-Figure 24 is another representation of the solar disc, in This probably originated which it is marked with a cross. in the wheel of a chariot having four spokes, and the The chariots of the sun sun being likened to a charioteer. are referred to in 2 Kings xxiii.
+Figure 24 is another representation of the solar disc, in which it is marked with a cross.
+This probably originated in the wheel of a chariot having four spokes, and the sun being likened to a charioteer.
+The chariots of the sun are referred to in 2 Kings xxiii.
 11 as idolatrous emblems.
-The identification of this Of these the wheel was symbolic. emblem with the sun is very easy, for it has repeatedly been found in Mesopotamian gems in conjunction with the moon.
+Of these the wheel was symbolic.
+The identification of this emblem with the sun is very easy, for it has repeatedly been found in Mesopotamian gems in conjunction with the moon.
 In a very remarkable one figured in Rawlinson's Ancient Monarchies, vol. ii., p.
-249, the cross is contrived as five It is remarkable that in many papal pictures the wafer and the cup are depicted precisely as the sun and moon in conjunction.
+249, the cross is contrived as five circles.
+It is remarkable that in many papal pictures the wafer and the cup are depicted precisely as the sun and moon in conjunction.
 See Pugin's Architectural Glossary, plate iv., fig. 5.